Wonderspring Pottstown Center

 Each day at Wonderspring, you can expect that your child will walk into a happy and safe environment led by our highly qualified, energetic and friendly teachers.
 During the summer months, the bottom floor of the Center transforms into Camp Wonderspring, a fun and engaging time with activities, field trips, and weekly themes focused on art, science, history, and more for children five to twelve years old.

 Wonderspring Pottstown accepts ELRC and offers PreK Counts, which provides free high-quality PreK for eligible families.
-We also offer Early Head Start for infants and toddlers.
+We also offer Early Head Start for eligible infants and toddlers under the age of three.
+Our Early Head Start program provides free early education and care plus diapers, formula and meals as well as comprehensive developments supports and resources.
+Our Early Head Start program works with ELRC to ensure families have full-day care.
 For current tuition rates click here

 To apply to the Pottstown Center, click here.

 Watch this video to learn more about how we are keeping children safe.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.